Last updated on November 2nd, 2020.

 This quick and easy Sweet and Sour Cabbage Stir Fry with Ground Pork will get your taste buds dancing!
 Serve over noodles or rice, or on its own for a light grain-free meal.
 Read the full post for a few substitution ideas and tips for making this recipe.

-This Sweet and Sour Cabbage is a delicious crunchy stir fry made with a sauce that is similar to the sweet and sour sauce you get from Chinese takeout places… but without the artificial color or flavors.
+This Sweet and Sour Cabbage and Ground Pork Stir Fry is a delicious crunchy stir fry made with a sauce that is similar to the sweet and sour sauce you get from Chinese takeout places… but without the artificial color or flavors.

 In this dish, crunchy cabbage and browned ground pork are tossed together in with the tasty sweet and sour sauce.